 For programme aims and learning outcomes please see the programmes specification for each subject below.
 Please note that outcomes will depend on your specific module selection:

-Over 92% of final-year History of Art students were satisfied with the quality of teaching on their course in The Guardian University Guide 2020.
+100% of History of Art students at Kent were satisfied with the quality of their course in The Guardian University Guide 2023.

 Recent graduates have gone into areas including:

 Kent’s School of Arts has an excellent reputation and many links with institutions and individuals working in the field.
 This network is very useful to students when looking for work.

 The University also has a friendly Careers and Employability Service which can give you advice on how to:

 As well as gaining skills and knowledge in your subject area, you acquire key transferable skills that are essential for all graduates.

 You can also gain extra skills by signing up for our Kent Extra activities, such as learning a language or volunteering.

 If you are from the UK or Ireland, you must apply for this course through UCAS.
 If you are not from the UK or Ireland, you can apply through UCAS or directly on our website if you have never used UCAS and you do not intend to use UCAS in the future.